Lingchi: Western perceptions

 The Western perception of lingchi has often differed considerably from actual practice, and some misconceptions persist to the present.
 The distinction between the sensationalised Western myth and the Chinese reality was noted by Westerners as early as 1895.
 That year, Australian traveller and later representative of the government of the Republic of China George Ernest Morrison, who claimed to have witnessed an execution by slicing, wrote that "lingchi [was] commonly, and quite wrongly, translated as 'death by slicing into 10,000 pieces' – a truly awful description of a punishment whose cruelty has been extraordinarily misrepresented ...
 The mutilation is ghastly and excites our horror as an example of barbarian cruelty; but it is not cruel, and need not excite our horror, since the mutilation is done, not before death, but after."

-According to apocryphal lore, lingchi began when the torturer, wielding an extremely sharp knife, began by putting out the eyes, rendering the condemned incapable of seeing the remainder of the torture and, presumably, adding considerably to the psychological terror of the procedure.
-Successive relatively minor cuts chopped off ears, nose, tongue, fingers, toes and genitals preceding cuts that removed large portions of flesh from more sizable parts, e.g., thighs and shoulders.
+According to apocryphal lore, lingchi began when the torturer, wielding an extremely sharp knife, began by cutting out the eyes, rendering the condemned incapable of seeing the remainder of the torture and, presumably, adding considerably to the psychological terror of the procedure.
+Successive relatively minor cuts chopped off ears, nose, tongue, fingers, toes and genitals, preceding cuts that removed large portions of flesh from more sizable parts, e.g., thighs and shoulders.
 The entire process was said to last three days, and to total 3,600 cuts.
 The heavily carved bodies of the deceased were then put on a parade for a show in the public.
 Some victims were reportedly given doses of opium to alleviate suffering.

 John Morris Roberts, in Twentieth Century: The History of the World, 1901 to 2000 (2000), writes "the traditional punishment of death by slicing ... became part of the western image of Chinese backwardness as the 'death of a thousand cuts'."
 Roberts then notes that slicing "was ordered, in fact, for K'ang Yu-Wei, a man termed the 'Rousseau of China', and a major advocate of intellectual and government reform in the 1890s".

 Although officially outlawed by the government of the Qing dynasty in 1905, lingchi became a widespread Western symbol of the Chinese penal system from the 1910s on, and in Zhao Erfeng's administration.
 Three sets of photographs shot by French soldiers in 1904–05 were the basis for later mythification.
 The abolition was immediately enforced, and definite: no official sentences of lingchi were performed in China after April 1905.

 Regarding the use of opium, as related in the introduction to Morrison's book, Meyrick Hewlett insisted that "most Chinese people sentenced to death were given large quantities of opium before execution, and Morrison avers that a charitable person would be permitted to push opium into the mouth of someone dying in agony, thus hastening the moment of decease."
 At the very least, such tales were deemed credible to Western observers such as Morrison.